 Imagine you’re a business owner eager to expand into new international markets.
 Your beautifully designed website showcases your brand and offerings perfectly…in English.
 But when a potential customer in Germany, China or Brazil lands on your site, they are immediately faced with a customs or language barrier.
 Confused by the unfamiliar experience, many will simply click away, representing a missed opportunity.

-What exactly Is website localisation?
+What exactly Is website Localization?

-Website localisation goes beyond simply translating your text into another language word-for-word.
+Website Localization goes beyond simply translating your text into another language word-for-word.
 It’s a comprehensive process of modifying the entire user experience to make it feel completely native and tailored for each target locale.

-At its core, effective localisation eliminates language and cultural barriers so international clients can seamlessly understand, navigate and engage with your brand online.
+At its core, effective Localization eliminates language and cultural barriers so international clients can seamlessly understand, navigate and engage with your brand online.
 When done well, it provides the same contextually relevant, user-friendly experience they would expect from a local business.

 How to translate a website: The 6-step path